a2go/web-workshop/14-known-errors/README.md

 ```

 Document expected errors in the `products` package and return them when they
 occur.
-The handlers should look for these errors and use `web.ErrorWithStatus`
+The handlers should look for these errors and use `web.RespondError`
 to send them up the call chain with an HTTP status.